ljoonal/ljoonal/README.md

-- 👋 Hi, I’m @ljoonal
-- 👀 I’m a privacy enthusiast, software developer, and hobbyist SysAdmin
+- 👋 Hi, I’m @ljoonal, a security & privacy enthusiast, software developer, and hobbyist SysAdmin
-- 🌱 I’m currently learning Rustlang & game modding
+- 🌱 I’m currently learning Rustlang & game modding, and looking for work
-- 💞️ I’m looking to collaborate on interesting projects written in Rust
 - 📫 I can be reached via any of the methods listed on https://ljoonal.xyz/contact